 Conifers are best planted in autumn, when they will make root at once, and be established by spring.
 It is less desirable to plant in winter when the roots are for long quite inactive.
 Early spring is the next best time, for root growth will soon be active.
 But watering during a spring drought with an east wind is then essential.
 A mulch is also helpful.

-Maintenance and pruning The area round the base of the tree should be kept weeded until it is well established.
+The area round the base of the tree should be kept weeded until it is well established.
 Watch the tie regularly and keep it from becoming too tight, ie, allow a little play.
 Strangulation may cause great damage.
 Remove the stake only when the tree is absolutely firm—this will take at least three years.

 To keep the tree shapely, preferably with a single leading shoot, the following rules should always be followed in pruning trees young or old.